ZmnSCPxj-jr/swap-in-potentiam/doc/swap-in-potentiam.md

 * `<P[0]> OP_CHECKSIGVERIFY <P[1]> OP_CHECKSIG`
 * `<4032 blocks> OP_CHECKSEQUENCEVERIFY OP_DROP <A> OP_CHECKSIG`

-The above are the leaves in the Taproot tree, with version `0xC0`.
+The above are the leaves in the Taproot tree, with leaf version `0xC0`.

 > **Rationale** We fix the relative timelock instead of allowing this to
 > be varied in order to simplify the protocol, and for Bob to be